pjtunstall/a-ray-tracer-darkly/README.md

 ```

 As with the normal vector, spanning vectors mustn't be zero.
 In fact, for practical purposes, these and other such vectors are required to not have all their components less than `1e-8` ($1\times10^{-8}$
 ).
-This is to to prevent anomalies due to the imprecision of floating-point numbers.
+This is to reduce the likelihood of anomalies due to the imprecision of floating-point numbers.

-### Shapes

-Shapes are represented by the `Hittable` trait.
-(Trait is Rust's name for an interface.)

 #### Sphere